alunperkins/holdall/README.md

 It is designed to be more flexible than other syncing solutions.

 Advantages

  - It's robust.
 It detects forked versions and handles every mistake, error and edge case I found or I could think of.
  - It's flexible.
-It syncs any set of files/folders you like, instead of watching a single folder as some alternative solutions do.
+It syncs any set of files/folders you like, instead of watching a single folder as some alternatives do.
  - You control it.
 You control and own both the removable drive "server" and the connection to it.

 Since this is a new project, it'll probably need time to earn your trust before you let it loose on your important data.
 Until then you should note:

  - with option -i it has an interactive mode.
 It gets permission with "y/n?" before every rsync or rm.
  - with option -p it has a pretend mode.
 Writes nothing to disk at all.
  - by default it keeps two backups to every sync, using rsync's -b --backup-dir options.
+ - with option -v it has a verbose mode
+ -
- - with option -v it has a verbose mode and of course you can check the code yourself.
+and of course you can check the code yourself.